 An important thing at Microsoft culturally is being able to receive feedback and learn from that feedback.
 You need to be able to accept negative feedback and think about how you can improve.
 This is especially important for junior-level roles because you need to show how you’re willing to grow within Microsoft.

-If you need more motivation on how important this is, consider how there are some candidates for Microsoft that can find an optimal solution quickly the same problems you can only brute force.
+If you need more motivation on how important this is, consider how there are some candidates for Microsoft that can find an optimal solution quickly for the same problems you can only brute force.

 Showing an interviewer that you have the right approach to the problem, the right mindset, and the will to take criticisms and grow tells them you can become a better and more skilled employee.
 You can make a bigger impact in this area by doing your behavioral interview well.